Nolene-Human/FANG/README.md

 ## Family Area Network Gang
 ## by Nolene Human
 date: 31/01/2023
-This application is built on a Bachelor of Software Engineering Cybersecurity assignment to investigate a solution with recommended improvements.
+This application is built of the back of a Bachelor of Software Engineering Cybersecurity assignment to investigate a solution with recommended improvements.

-# Features
+# IMPORTANT TO READ
-* Login
-* Register
-* MFA
-* Password Vault
-* Database using Firestore
-* Basic Dashboard
-* Cybersecurity Plan creator
-* Scan Device
-* User able to categorize devices (step1 for network segmentation)

-# Important to Note
+# Introduction
-All features implemented with minor bugs
-The following improvements can be done:
-The application takes a while to run due to multi scans getting fired every time the application runs top to bottom.

 # How to Install the Project

 create an Anaconda account
 import the virtual environment in this project into Anaconda.

-download the application to your device
+download application to your device

 Run, through terminal: